 Mattresses, Bed, and Bath Supplies.Labor Day sales kick off the action early in the month.
 This is one of those holidays when mattress retailers offer deep discounts on piled-up inventory.
 You may also find some better-than-normal deals on bed and bath supplies, such as linens and towels, during Labor Day sales and throughout the month.

 Planes, Bikes, and Automobiles.Looking for a cheap mode of transportation?
 September ranks high when it comes to snagging low prices on holiday airfare, a bicycle, or a car.
-Life Hacker recommends buying plane tickets about eight weeks prior to your travel date.
+The best deals on plane tickets are usually about eight weeks prior to your travel date.
 September puts you a bit more than eight weeks out from Thanksgiving, so start looking for cheap tickets now if you plan to travel for the holiday.
 Check out Cheapism's list of cheap airlines and our report on airline fees to learn about prices, policies, and perks.

-If you aren't set on next year's car models, the time to buy one from the 2013 lineup is September and even October.
-Last year's models are taking up space on dealers' lots and they need to move these cars out fast to make room for the 2014 vehicles that will be arriving in short order.
-Cheap hybrid cars are no exception; for Cheapism's recommendations look here.
+If you aren't set on next year's car models, the time to buy one from the previous year's lineup is September and even October.
+Last year's models are taking up space on dealers' lots and they need to move these cars out fast to make room for the new vehicles that will be arriving in short order.

 New-model bikes are released every September so this is a good month to find deals on older model bikes.
 As with cars, retailers are looking to open up space for the new wheels and are offering unbeatable discounts on current inventory.

 Appliances.September is also a good month to buy large appliances (think washer, dryer, refrigerator, stove).
-New 2014 models will be hitting showrooms soon so retailers are eager to sell off older stock.
+New models for the upcoming year will be hitting showrooms soon so retailers are eager to sell off older stock.
 Although still new and perfectly functional, they aren't of the moment -- a small sacrifice for a better deal.

 Photo by Ruud Morijn Photographer/Shutterstock